 A technically brilliant wrestler who formed one of the most cohesive and respected tag teams in WWE history with his real-life friend Shelton Benjamin.

-Charlie Haas entered the professional wrestling world with the distinct advantage of a formidable amateur background, a foundation that gave his in-ring style a unique and credible physicality.
-His career, however, is defined by partnership.
-Teaming with fellow amateur standout Shelton Benjamin, first under the banner of Kurt Angle's Team Angle and then as the self-proclaimed World's Greatest Tag Team, Haas found his perfect match.
-Together, they delivered a brand of crisp, chain-wrestling excellence that stood out in the sports entertainment landscape of the early 2000s.
-While his singles runs never reached the same heights, his legacy is cemented as one half of a duo whose technical synergy and genuine chemistry made them a purist's favorite.
-After his WWE tenure, he remained a respected figure on the independent circuit, often reuniting with Benjamin to the delight of longtime fans.
+Charlie Haas entered professional wrestling with a formidable amateur background that gave his in-ring style unique credibility.
+His career is defined by partnership.
+Teaming with fellow amateur standout Shelton Benjamin, first under Kurt Angle's Team Angle and then as the self-proclaimed World's Greatest Tag Team, Haas found his perfect match.
+They delivered crisp, chain-wrestling excellence that stood out in the sports entertainment landscape of the early 2000s.
+His singles runs never reached the same heights.
+Haas remains known as one half of a duo whose technical synergy and genuine chemistry made them a purist's favorite.
+After his WWE tenure, he stayed a respected figure on the independent circuit, often reuniting with Benjamin to the delight of longtime fans.

 1965–1980